 The UF Health Personalized Medicine Program offers the following education programs for students, health professionals and educators interested in pharmacogenomics and genomic medicine.
 We will be developing patient education opportunities in the future.
 A variety of resources from our educational programs are made available in our Pharmacogenomics Virtual Classroom.
-In addition, we produce SNP•its, an online publication that discusses clinical implications of pharmacogenomics research findings.

 - 2016 Precision Medicine Conference: This inaugural conference is a two-day Pharmacogenomics Certificate Program for pharmacists and a half-day Workshop on Teaching Pharmacogenomics for pharmacists and educators.